← Blog

 I want to be explicit about this because Voynich research has a history of overclaiming that borders on the pathological.
 Roughly once a year, someone announces they've cracked the manuscript, the media reports it uncritically, and within a week the Voynich research community has identified the fatal flaw.
 I would like to not be that person.

 This is not a decipherment.
 I can't read the manuscript.
 Individual words and syllables have been decoded, but the gap between decoded words and readable text is enormous, roughly comparable to the gap between knowing what individual road signs mean and being able to navigate a city.
 The paper calls itself "hypothesis development," and I mean that literally.
 I'm proposing a mechanism, showing it fits the data better than alternatives, and demonstrating that the decoded output has statistically significant linguistic structure.
 That is a long way from reading the thing.
+The model is over-determined, with 328 constraints against only 29 degrees of freedom, and generates five specific falsifiable predictions, three of which have already been tested and confirmed.
+But the 21 confirmed syllable values cover only 14.4% of Latin text.
+That arithmetic gap is why connected readable text hasn't been produced: you can't read a language when you only know one syllable in seven.

 The hoax hypothesis is not ruled out.
 My strongest finding (the tachygraphic encoding match) is consistent with the text being meaningful, but I cannot prove it wasn't an elaborate construction that happens to mimic an encoding system.